Generalized covariation for Banach space valued processes, It\^o formula and applications

-where $R_{2}(\epsilon,t)\rightarrow 0$ ucp arguing similarly as for $R_{1}(\epsilon,t)$ and so the convergence \eqref{eq I1} is established.\\ The second addend $I_{2}(\epsilon,t)$ in \eqref{eq ABBI2}, can be approximated by Taylor's expansion and it can be written as the sum of the following three terms:
+where $R_{2}(\epsilon,t)\rightarrow 0$ ucp arguing similarly as for $R_{1}(\epsilon,t)$ and so the convergence \eqref{eq I1} is established.\\ We fix now $t \in [0,T]$.
+The second addend $I_{2}(\epsilon,t)$ in \eqref{eq ABBI2}, can be approximated by Taylor's expansion and it can be written as the sum of the following three terms:

 Since $D^{2}F: [0,T] \times B \longrightarrow \chi$ is continuous and $B$ separable, we observe that the process $H$ defined by $H_{s}= D^{2}F(s,X_{s})$ takes values in a separable closed subspace $\mathcal{V}$ of $\chi$.
 Applying Corollary \ref{pr CONVCCOV}, it yields